Subscription billing

 Prior to obtaining the customer’s billing information for the purposes of a subscription, a business must clearly and conspicuously disclose all “material terms,” meaning those terms likely to affect the consumer’s buying decision, whether directly related to the subscription or not.

-These terms include, but aren’t limited to:
+These terms include, but aren not limited to:

 • That the customer will be charged unless they take action to cancel